EES assessment of natural environment impacts

 The Domain and eastern portal tunnel entrance precincts are the only areas where threatened animal species are known to exist.
 Trees in these areas provide temporary habitat for the Grey Goshawk, the Powerful Owl and the Grey Headed Flying Fox.

 These animals are listed as vulnerable species in Victoria, while the Grey Headed Flying Fox is also protected under Commonwealth law.
-As these species are highly mobile, the potential for Metro Tunnel to have any impact on them is very low.
+As these species are highly mobile, the potential for the Metro Tunnel to have any impact on them is very low.

 A range of listed and other important migratory species were also assessed and it was determined that no significant migratory species habitat will be impacted by the construction of the project.

-The proposed Metro Tunnel alignment will interface with three of the city's major waterways – the Yarra River, Moonee Ponds Creek and the Maribyrnong River.
+The Metro Tunnel alignment will interface with three of the city's major waterways – the Yarra River, Moonee Ponds Creek and the Maribyrnong River.
 Protecting these waterways is an important part of the project's design.

 The use of tunnel boring machines (TBMs) crossing approximately 10 metres beneath the Yarra River and Moonee Ponds Creek riverbeds will ensure these waterways are protected from direct impact.
 The Maribyrnong River will also remain protected from direct impact, as there will be no construction activity near the riverbank.